Frequently Asked Questions

 How are Social Thinking® sessions different than other social skills sessions?

-We are rigorous in our grouping process and make every effort to ensure that each client is placed in a group with students who have similar social learning profiles so that all information explored and taught is relevant and meaningful to every student.
-We seek to keep our group size small; our groups rarely exceed 4 students, total.
-This is because we want each student to be an active participant during the session.
+We are rigorous in our grouping process and make every effort to ensure that each client is placed in a group with students who have similar social learning goals so that all information explored and taught is relevant and meaningful to every student.
+We seek to keep our group size small; our groups rarely exceed 4 students total.
+This is because we want each student to be an active participant during the session and receive an individualized experience.

-We also want the parents and other caregivers to be aware of the lessons we are teaching.
-We dedicate the last 10 minutes of each session to working with parents and caregivers on how to take these lessons back into the home and understand how these same lessons relate to the school, community, and job experience as well.
+We also want parents and caregivers to be aware of the lessons we are teaching.
+We dedicate the last 10-15 minutes of each session to working with parents and caregivers on how to implement the concepts at home and understand how they relate to the school, community, and job experience.

-We deliver highly individualized services that seek to provide relevant lessons that parents, caregivers, and clients can further explore at home and in the community.
 When we consider the learning process, it is easy to see that teaching social skills will not go far if the client does not understand the concepts that support the development of these skills.
 Furthermore, our social mind is used not only to navigate our social skills but to also engage in social academic and vocational tasks.
-A common criticism of the behavioral-skill-based teachings is that this methodology is generally weak in encouraging students to transfer the use of a skill beyond the specific context in which the skill is taught.
-When we teach social skills without relating them back to the core concept of social thinking, it’s far more likely students will continue to fail to generalize what they’re learning.
+A common criticism of the behavioral-skill-based teachings is that this methodology generally does not encourage students to transfer the use of a skill beyond the specific context in which the skill is taught.
+When we teach social skills without relating them back to the core concept of social thinking, it’s far more likely students will continue to struggle to generalize what they’re learning.

 How are your groups and individual sessions structured?

-We group clients with same-age peers based on perspective taking level, processing speed, attention, and may other factors.
-Our groups have no more than 4 clients, which allows our therapists to create a curriculum for each group based on their particular social learning needs.
+We group clients with same-age peers who also have similar processing speed, attention, and social learning needs.
+Our groups have no more than 4 clients, which allows our therapists to create a plan for each group based on their particular social learning needs.
 In addition to our purposeful and meticulous grouping process, our groups are also unique in that we actively teach students to think about how to think about others and how others think of them (take perspective).
 We also work on organizational, problem solving skills and forming social relationships.
 All of these skills can be worked on in isolation, but are more powerful when a student is guided to see how the skills are interwoven.
-Our groups do not follow a specific timeline, instead we adjust out teaching and lesson plans to the needs of the students.
+Our groups do not follow a specific timeline, instead we adjust our teaching and lesson plans to the needs of the students.

-How long is each weekly group or individual appointment?
+How long is each weekly group or individual SESSION?

 How long DO STUDENTS ATTEND Social Thinking®?